Selindek/spring-data-jpa-acl/acl/README.md

 	public interface PersonRepository extends AclJpaRepository<Person, Integer>{
 	}

-... and have spring-data-rest-webmvc dependency in your pom.xml then if a user tries to access the /people endpoint she could only her own user object there.
+... and have spring-data-rest-webmvc dependency in your pom.xml then if a user tries to access the /people endpoint she could see only her own user object there.

 ### @AclOwner